 Instructions

-Tip: If you can't find annatto seeds at your grocery store or online, feel free to substitute them with ½ tbsp of ground turmeric.
+Tip: If you can’t find annatto seeds or achiote powder at your grocery store or online, the best substitute is ½ tbsp of ground turmeric.

 Variations

-- Turmeric - turmeric is a great substitute for ground annatto seeds if you can't find them/don't like them.
+- Turmeric: Turmeric is a decent substitute for ground achiote powder if you can’t find it.

-- Turn up the heat - add a pinch of cayenne or black pepper to add some spice to the mix.
+- Turn up the heat: Add a half teaspoon of cayenne or a full teaspoon of black pepper to add some spice to the mix.

 Storing Homemade Seasonings